twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **TGUIDELINESFORM** – Used when changing guideline settings.
 * **TIMPORTGLYPHDATAFORM** – Used when importing glyph data.
 * **TINSERTGLYPHFORM** – Used when inserting glyphs.
 * **TINSTALLEDFONTSFORM** – Displays a dialog with all installed fonts in the computer to either view or open them.
-Version 10.1.0.2272 (2016-12-20) is the last version to have a waiting delay.
+Version 10.1.0.2272 (2016-12-20) & below had a waiting delay.
 * **TKERNFEATUREFRAME** – Used by the kerning window.
 * **TKERNGROUPMANAGERFORM** – Used when managing kerning groups or classes in the font.
 * **TKERNINGFORM** (version 3.0 until 6.5) – Displays a dialog where you can view or edit the legacy kerning tables (not the GPOS kerning tables) in the font.
 See `TOPENTYPEDESIGNERFORM` in recent versions.
 * **TKERNINGNEWPAIRFORM** (version 3.0 until 6.5) – Used when adding a kerning pair to the legacy kerning tables (not the GPOS kerning tables).
 * **TKERNINGNEWSINGLEFORM** – Used when adding a single adjustment to the font.
 * **TMAINFORMFONTCREATOR** (**TMAINFORMFCP3** in version 3.0) – Main window for FontCreator, toolbars and more.
-The menu in the main window has two hidden menus (Hidden Shortcuts and Developer Tools) which can be shown by removing `Visible = False`.
+The main window has two hidden menus (Hidden Shortcuts and Developer Tools) which can be shown by removing `Visible = False`.
+In the Tools menu is a hidden option labeled **TODO!
+Customize...**; it can be shown by removing the same value in the two hidden menus.
 * **TMETRICSFORM** – Used when configuring metrics options.
 * **TNAMINGFORM** (version 3.0 until 6.5) – Displays a dialog where you can manually change the naming fields of a font.
 See `TFONTPROPERTIESFORM` in recent versions.
 * **TNEWTRUETYPEFONTFORM** – Used when creating a new font.